 Dream of watching the magnificent sunrise at the Great Wall?
 Get to the Wall before the dawn at Jinshanling to catch this unforgettable moment.
-The wall from Jinshanling to Simatai has just slightly been restored and its original appearance of more than 400 years old has been best preserved.
-Because it is full of challenge and with splendid and charming scenery, this section of the Great Wall has been the favorite destination of hiking lovers from all over the world.
+The Wall from Jinshanling to Simatai has just slightly been restored, and its original appearance of more than 400 years old has been best preserved.
+Because it is full of challenges and with splendid and charming scenery, this section of the Great Wall has been the favorite destination of hiking lovers from all over the world.

 Your guide will meet you at your hotel around 2:30 am in summer or 3-4 am in spring, fall or winter, or at the airport.
 It is going to be 2.5 hours of drive from Beijing to Jinshanling and West Simatai.
 Watch the sunrise and listen to your heartbeat!

-After about 90 minutes of hiking we will eventually pass over into the Jinshanling Great Wall.
-The Great Wall at Jinshanling is one of the best preserved parts of the Great Wall with many original features.
-It got its name because it was built on the Greater and Lesser Jinshan (‘Gold Mountain’) Ranges.
+After about 90 minutes of hiking, we will eventually pass over into the Jinshanling Great Wall.
+The Great Wall at Jinshanling is one of the best-preserved parts of the Great Wall with many original features.
+It got its name because it was built on the Greater and Lesser Jinshan ('Gold Mountain') Ranges.
 The Jinshanling Great Wall has not been repaired since 1570.
 It is a remote and relatively isolated section of the Great Wall.
-As there are relatively few tourists at Jinshanling Great Wall, it is a good place to explore on foot.
+As there are relatively few tourists at Jinshanling Great Wall, it is a perfect place to explore on foot.

 When we finally reach the park at Jinshanling, we'll stop by a local farmer's restaurant for a late lunch before we head back to your hotel in Beijing or to the airport if you are laying over in Beijing.